alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 We also provide steps to reporting any concern, uncomfortable situation or unacceptable behaviour by other participants.
-We are committed to providing a welcoming, collaborative and inspiring experience for all and expect our code of conduct to be honoured.
+We are committed to providing a welcoming, collaborative and inspiring experience for all members of this team and expect our code of conduct to be honoured.

 ## 2. Our Pledge